DrunkenAlcoholic/nlogout/README.md

 - Ability to terminate specified programs before logout

 ## Installation
- - Simply copy nlogout, config.toml and the themes folder to ~/.config/nlogout
+ - Simply copy nlogout to /usr/bin or any other preferred directory, copy config.toml and the themes folder to ~/.config/nlogout
  - Bind a shortcut to nlogout

  ```